-3. The Chairman, Board of Studies in Journalism & Mass Communication vide paper read (3) above , has forwarded the Scheme, Syllabus & Model Question Papers for Master of Communication and Journalism (MCJ) Programmes for implementation with effect from 2014 admission.
+4. The Chairman Board of Studies in Journalism & Mass Communication (Cd) vide paper read (6) above has forwarded the revised Scheme, Syllabus and Model Question paper for Master of Communication and Journalism (MCJ) Programme for implementation with effect from 2016 admission.

-5. The Vice Chancellor after considering the matter in detail and in exercise of the powers of Academic Council conferred under section 11 (1) of Kannur University Act 1996 and all other enabling provisions read together with has accorded sanction to implement Scheme, Syllabus and Model Question Papers for (MCJ) Master of Communication and Journalism Programme offered by BOS in Journalism & Mass Communication under Choice Based Credit Semester System in affiliated Colleges with effect from 2014 admission subject to report Academic Council.
+5. The Vice Chancellor after considering the matter in detail, and in exercise of the powers of the Academic Council conferred under section 11 (1) of Kannur University Act 1996 and all other enabling provisions read together with has accorded sanction to implement the revised Scheme ,Syllabus and Model Question papers as recommended by the Board of Studies in Journalism and Mass Communication (Cd) under Credit Based Semester System in affiliated Colleges with effect from 2016 admission, subject to report to the Academic Council.